quii/learn-go-with-tests/anti-patterns.md

 People will sometimes be tempted to make a function or method public in order to test something.
 By doing this you make your design worse and send confusing messages to maintainers and users of your code.

-The humerous result of this are developers desperately trying to debug a test and then eventually realising the function being tested is _only called from tests_.
+A result of this can be developers trying to debug a test and then eventually realising the function being tested is _only called from tests_.
 Which is obviously **a terrible outcome, and a waste of time**.

 In Go, consider your default position for you to write tests from the perspective of a consumer of your package.
 You can make this a compile-time constraint by having your tests live in a test package e.g `package gocoin_test`.
 If you do this, you'll only have access to the exported members of the package, and you'll be unable to couple yourself to implementation detail.

+## Complicated table tests

+Table tests are a great way of exercising a number of different scenarios when the test setup is the same, and you only wish to vary the inputs.

+They can get messy to read and understand though, when you try to shoehorn other kinds of tests under the name of having one, glorious table.

+**Don't be afraid to break out of your table and write new tests** rather than adding new fields and booleans to the table `struct`.

 ## Summary